 Jefferson is a tiny town located in the state of South Carolina.
 With a population of 781 people and just one neighborhood, Jefferson is the 198th largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Jefferson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jefferson are a mix of both white- and blue-collar jobs.
 Overall, Jefferson is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jefferson who work in office and administrative support (14.53%), healthcare suport services (11.11%), and teaching (8.55%).

-As is often the case in a small town, Jefferson doesn't have a public transportation system that people use for their commute.
+Jefferson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Jefferson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.38% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Jefferson is quite a bit lower than the national average among all cities of 21.84%: just 12.38% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Jefferson in 2022 was $27,218, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,872 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.